nebulaa/bot-news/README.md

 ## Installation

 1. Clone this repository or download the code to your machine.
-2. Install the required Python packages using pip (ideally in a virtual environment:
+2. Install the required Python packages using pip (ideally in a virtual environment):

    ```bash
    pip install -r requirements.txt